imagej/imagej.github.io/_pages/editing/statbox.md

 Several URL-type stats have multiple related keys (e.g. `release-url` and `release-version`).
 This is to give you control over displayed text in the limited space of the Vital Statistics box.
 Note that entering a URL alone is typically insufficient to display: you must also enter a corresponding label.

+#### Source URLs

+The `source-url` key is an exception and does not require a corresponding label.
+Appropriate text will be auto-generated based on the URL domain.

 ### Keys with Special Values

 All statbox front matter supports plain-text `key:value` pairs, but several key types have additional value parsing options.